cksystemsteaching/selfie/book.md

 1000 - 7 = 993
 ```

 and so on.
 The only issue is that calculating the tens complement is not much easier than subtraction itself.
 But, calculating the *diminished radix complement* is!
-The diminished tens complement or nines complement of 7 is:
+The diminished tens complement or *nines complement* of 7 is:

 ```
 99 - 7 = 92
 ```

-If a given number fits the number of supported digits, the diminished radix complement of that number can be calculated digit by digit.
+If a given number fits the number of supported digits, the diminished radix complement of that number can easily be calculated digit by digit!
 Here, it is for, well, `99 - 07 = 92`:

 ```
 9 - 0 = 9